Paksat-1

-Paksat-1, (other former designation as Palapa-C1, HGS-3 and Anatolia-1), was a geosynchronous and communications satellite built and owned by the Boeing Company, leased to Pakistan's Space & Upper Atmosphere Research Commission (SUPARCO) and renamed Paksat-1.
+Paksat-1, (formerly designated Palapa-C1, HGS-3 and Anatolia-1), was a geosynchronous and communications satellite built and owned by the Boeing Company, leased to Pakistan's Space & Upper Atmosphere Research Commission (SUPARCO) and renamed Paksat-1.
 It was successfully put into orbit on 1 February 1996 as Palapa-C1 for Indonesia as its original customer.
-But, after the technical problems, the satellite was leased to SUPARCO at an orbital location of 38° East longitude in December 2002.
+But, after technical problems, the satellite was leased to SUPARCO at an orbital location of 38° East longitude in December 2002.
 Paksat-1 offers the C-band and Ku-band coverage in over 75 countries across Europe, Africa, Middle East, South and Central Asia.
 Its customers included government organizations, television broadcasters, telecommunications companies, data and broadband internet service providers.

+It was eventually replaced by the advanced Paksat-1R satellite, which was successfully launched into orbit on 11 August 2011.

 History

 Palapa-C1

 PT Satelit Palapa Indonesia (SATELINDO) chose Hughes in April 1993.
 It was built by Hughes Space and Communications Company for Indonesian telecommunications provider PT Satelit Palapa Indonesia (SATELINDO).
 It was based on the HS-601 satellite bus.
 Construction was done at El Segundo, California.
 Hughes also augmented the new master control station at Daan Mogot City near Jakarta.
 It had 30 C-band transponders and 4 Ku-band transponders.
 It was due to be located in geosynchronous orbit at 113° East above the equator.